ChalesYu/rtl8822bs-aml/bluetooth/README.md

 # For upstream

 This is a dirty solution for mainline. only can make bluetooth work , but have the same issue as old way.
-Should waiting for realtek or vendor provide the final solution.
+Should waiting for realtek,vendor or other people provide the final solution.

 patch: